‘The vine that ate the South’: How kudzu infested Alabama one vine at a time - NewsBreak

 Since that time, kudzu has undergone numerous classifications.
 In the 1950s, it was removed from the U.S. Department of Agriculture’s (USDA) list of acceptable cover crops.
 Just two decades later, it was demoted to a “common weed” status, and by 1997, Congress voted to acknowledge it as a “Federal Noxious Weed.”

-What began as an effort to plant as much kudzu as possible now exists as an effort to destroy it – or at least, live with it.Why do armadillos get hit by cars so much?
+What began as an effort to plant as much kudzu as possible now exists as an effort to destroy it – or at least, live with it.Uptown Columbus Fall Concert Series 2022 kicks off on Sept.
+9

 As annoying as kudzu can be for some folks, it has become a normal part of life in Alabama.